-After matching the base glass color to the original pieces, we replicated the painting techniques of the original artists that initially created these stained glass windows in 1967.
+After matching the base glass color to the original pieces, we replicated the painting techniques of the original artists that created these stained glass windows in 1967.
 Our incredible artists were able to perfectly replicate the color, design, and the brush stroke technique used.

 When we returned to the chapel six weeks later to install the replacement painted glass pieces, we were able to successfully repair the lead around the glass as well.
-With all lead repaired and painted glass restored, it is impossible to tell that the windows were ever damaged in the first place.
+With all the lead repaired and painted glass restored, it is impossible to tell that the windows were ever damaged in the first place.

 History is always better served by preserving as much of the original art as possible.
 We’re honored to have completed our mission of properly conserving history and paying proper respect to this significant community chapel.
 It was a great honor to work on this project.
 We’re humbled to have been in the position to give something back to those who have given so much for their country.